 Scientist in the Fusion Safety Program.
 Investigates tritium permeation in high temperature alloys.
 Responsible for tritium accountability measurements and documentation and assists in general laboratory activities at the STAR lab.
 Knowledgeable in tritium accountancy and tritium measurement systems, quadrupole mass spectrometry, BET surface area measurements, elemental assay by prompt gamma neutron activation analysis, and radiation measurements and spectrometry.
 Supports tasks in hydrogen isotope transport in fusion relevant material studies, beryllium dust explosion studies, beryllium-steam reactivity studies, tritium recovery from irradiated beryllium research, waste characterization, getter applications, and radiation monitoring systems.
 B.S. in physics from Northeastern Illinois University.
 Over 24 years of experience at INL.

 Experimental researcher with expertise in hydrogen retention, plasma material interactions, fusion technology, surface chemistry analysis techniques, vacuum systems.
 Research interests include tritium retention in neutron damaged refractory materials, techniques for measuring defect concentration, and tritium permeation.
+Principal researcher for STAR surface characterization equipment, including glow discharge optical emission spectroscopy (GD-OES), X-ray photoelectron spectroscopy (XPS), scanning Auger microprobe (SAM), positron annihilation spectroscopy (PAS), and thermal desorption spectroscopy (TDS).
 Operates the neutron irradiated material ion implantation experiment (NIMIIX) focusing on deuterium ion implantation.
 Conducts thermal desorption spectroscopy and positron annihilation spectroscopy.
 PhD in nuclear engineering from Purdue University.
-Over two years of experience at INL.
+Joined INL in 2012.